 What Does “Pain” Refer To?

 Pain is a complex, unpleasant experience that you feel through your sense organs.
-It is influenced by your memories and expectations, and it also causes an emotional reaction.
+It is influenced by your memories and expectations, and it may also cause an emotional reaction.

-The sensation of pain travels on nerves to the spinal cord and then to your brain.
+The sensation of pain travels through nerves leading to your brain.
 The message informs your brain about the severity of pain (mild or severe), pattern of pain (sudden or persistent), and the location where it originates.
-Another important part of pain is its quality (such as: aching, burning, stabbing, crushing).
+Another important part of pain is its quality (whether it is aching, burning, stabbing, crushing, dull, and/or sharp).
 How you describe the quality of your pain helps determine the cause of the pain, such as nerve-related pain, muscle/bone pain, or organ-related pain.
+Not all pain is the same.

 The Most Common Types of Pain

-Pain may be acute or persistent (sometimes called chronic).
-It is possible to experience both acute and persistent pain simultaneously.
+Pain may be a new symptom (acute) or something ongoing for a long time (persistent or chronic).
+It is possible to experience both acute and persistent pain at the same time.

 Acute pain, which comes on quickly and may not last very long, results from an injury, surgery, or other type of tissue damage.
 It usually goes away when the injury heals.

-Persistent pain (pain that has lasted for at least 3 to 6 months) can be long-lasting and may or may not be associated with a disease or injury.
+Persistent pain (pain that has lasted for at least 3 to 6 months) can be long-lasting and may or may not be caused by a disease or injury.
 If you have persistent pain, you are more likely to experience depression or anxiety, and you may feel that your quality of life and daily functioning have been impacted.

 Pain may also have different causes.
-Pain related to muscles, bones, and organs is a response to an injury or disease.
+Pain related to muscles, bones, and organs is a reaction to an injury or disease.
 It usually stays in a single area and responds well to treatment.

 How Common is Pain in Older Adults?